 - Diploma in Cellar Technology (1 year– 2-year Higher Certificate as prerequisite).

 - Non accredited short courses.

 - Learnerships (Minimum of 10 months).

 More women are considering agriculture as a career possibility.
-If you are interested in a career in agriculture you can get more information and contact details at Structured Agricultural Education and Training of the Department of Agriculture.
+If you're interested in a career in agriculture, you can get more information and contact details at Structured Agricultural Education and Training or at the Department of Agriculture.

 The Women Entrepreneurial Fund (WEF) was established by the Industrial Development Corporation (IDC) to support access to entrepreneurial funds for women business owners.